Blueskale/alx-system_engineering-devops/0x00-shell_basics/README.md

 These scripts are shell scripting commands.
-Twelve scripts in this working tree so far
+Thirteen scripts in this working tree so far